becketalservices/beas-cnx-cloud/docs/Azure/chapter3.md

 ## 3.2 Create the customizer persistent storage

-The persistent storage for Customizer must be a ReadOnlyMany storage type.
+The persistent storage for Customizer must be a ReadWriteMany storage type.
 Thats why we created the Azure File Service.

 To crate the storage, we will crate:

-1. StorageClass `azurefile`
+1. StorageClass *azurefile*
 2. Grant the storage provisioner appropriate rbac rights
-3. Persistent Volume claim `customizerstorage`
+3. Persistent Volume claim *customizerstorage*

 **Storage Class**